 You don’t buy a house, have kids, and get a dog and automatically feel fulfilled forever.
 Human nature makes is so that we are driven to constantly seek better and more.
 We are biologically programmed to do so, which means one event or one goal cannot possibly help us create fulfillment.

 Fulfillment has to be a daily process of embracing what you are doing and working towards your dream by offering value in a way that only you can.

-Self-fulfillment needs gratitude, self acceptance and understanding to thrive.
+Self-fulfillment needs gratitude, self acceptance, and understanding to thrive.
 Without them, it is hard to really embrace that feeling of unlimited contentment.

 The most important thing you need to know is that you can overcome any adversity, no matter how big or small.
-The biggest illusion about self-fulfillment is that it is eternal and endless, it’s not.
-It comes and goes with the tides but embracing those key moments and really appreciating them are what give you the energy and strength to overcome any adversity.
+The biggest illusion about self-fulfillment is that it is eternal and endless, but it’s not.
+It comes and goes with the tides, but embracing those key moments and really appreciating them are what give you the energy and strength to overcome any adversity.

 More About Finding Fulfillment in Life

 - 5 Ways To Bring Happiness and Fulfillment Into Your Life

 - How to Listen to Your Inner Voice for Greater Fulfillment

 - What Is Self Actualization?
 13 Traits of a Self-Actualized Person